 The mortgage conditions applicable to each mortgage loan should include certain provisions, among which the provision that any proceeds of foreclosure on the mortgage right and the right of pledge on the life insurance policy, the investment funds or the balance standing to the credit of the bank savings account associated with a bank savings mortgage loan shall be applied firstly towards repayment of the mortgage loan guaranteed under the NHG scheme.
 Furthermore, for houses purchased before january 1st 2013, according to the NHG Conditions interest-only mortgage loans were allowed, provided that the interest-only part did not exceed 50 per cent. of the value of the property.
 For houses purchased after january 1st 2013, mortgages have to be repaid on a 30 year linear or annuity basis.

 A NHG Guarantee can be issued up to a maximum amount of EUR 290,000 (2019).
+For 2020 the amount will be EUR 310.000.
 The annual increase of this amount is linked to the average house price.
 Within three months of the private or forced sale of the property, the lender must make a formal request to the WEW for payment.
 After receipt of the claim and all the supporting details, WEW must make payment within two months.
 Pursuant to the NHG conditions, the WEW has no obligation to pay any loss (in whole or in part) incurred by a lender after a private or a forced sale of the mortgaged property if such lender has not complied with the NHG conditions.